finos/common-domain-model/documentation/source/documentation.rst

 Calculation
 ^^^^^^^^^^^

-The current CDM version implements the **Fixed Amount** and **Floating Amount** ISDA 2006 Definitions, alongside some of the day count fractions.
+The CDM provides certain ISDA Definitions as machine executable formulas, to confirm that it can be applied to standardise the industry calculation processes that use those definitions.
+The ISDA 2006 definitions of **Fixed Amount** and **Floating Amount** have been used as an initial scope, alongside some of the required day count fractions.

 Fixed Amount and Floating Amount Definitions
 """"""""""""""""""""""""""""""""""""""""""""

-The CDM expressions of the Fixed Amount and Floating Amount are similar in structure: a calculation formula that reflects the terms of the ISDA 2006 Definitions and the arguments associated with the formula.
+The CDM expressions of ``FixedAmount`` and ``FloatingAmount`` are similar in structure: a calculation formula that reflects the terms of the ISDA 2006 Definitions and the arguments associated with the formula.

 .. code-block:: Java